Tagging music automatically

 Tags have always been central to computer based audio because they provide the textual metadata by which we organise and search our music collection.
 The process of tagging manually was quickly recognised as tedious and various automatic and semi-automatic approaches to auto tagging have been adopted down the years.
 Here's how to use bliss to auto tag your untagged music files!

 Tags, metadata stored internally to a music file, describe the music files audio.
 Tags state the name of a song, its artist, the release it comes from and more.
 Tags are very important when building a computer audio collection because they provide the most flexible way of browsing and searching your library.
 When you see all those album names, artist names, genres and years in your music player, it's the tags that you are seeing.

 There are a few ways that you might come into posession of a music file without tags.
 A common one is that when ripping a CD you lose your Internet connection.
 Many CD rippers will continue the rip but fail to lookup the information for the CD; this information is intended to be written to the tags.
 Another cause is if your music was originally ripped as a WAV file (common with some high end audio players).
-WAV files never have had a reliably agreed tagging format, and so metadata for such files tends to be kept in databases internal to your music player.
+WAV files originally didn't have a reliably agreed tagging format, and so metadata for such files would often be kept in databases internal to your music player.
 That's bad news for when you want to transfer that music anywhere else.
 Fortunately WAV tagging is coming a long way.